Sullivan Drydock and Repair Corporation

 Sullivan Drydock and Repair Corporation was a shipyard located in Brooklyn, New York.
 It was located off 23rd Street in Greenwood Heights/Sunset Park, in the Tebo Basin.
-Sullivan DD&RC built Submarine chasers (PC boats), and altered, repaired and converted ships for various branches of the US military during World War II.
+Sullivan built submarine chasers (PC boats) and altered, repaired, and converted ships for various branches of the US military during World War II.

 Origins

 As of October 1, 1937 Fred B. Sullivan, president, leased Tebo Yacht basin from the Todd Corporation and began operating there as the Sullivan Drydock and Repair Corporation.
-The Sullivan Company originated in 1871 with the Sullivan-Boyd Machine shop, which became the John W. Sullivan Company which designed and built marine steam engines for tug boats and steamers.
+The Sullivan Company originated in 1871 with the Sullivan-Boyd Machine shop, which became the John W. Sullivan Company, which designed and built marine steam engines for tug boats and steamers.
 Six months prior to the lease of Tebo basin, Sullivan operated a shipyard at Erie Basin.
 Sullivan's head, millionaire Fred B. Sullivan, committed suicide 30 August 1938.
-At that time Sullivan Drydock and Repair was described as "one of the oldest firms on the South Brooklyn waterfront."
+At that time, Sullivan Drydock and Repair was described as "one of the oldest firms on the South Brooklyn waterfront."

 John W. Sullivan was also active in the nearby Bethlehem Steel Elisabethport yard between 1914 and 1930.